levipatel/music/features/chinese-learning-guide.md

 - **Chinese Breeze**

 I found their stories and grading a little less consistent, but if you feel you need some more practice before moving from _Mandarin Companion_ to _Journey to the West_, you can try some books from [Chinese Breeze](https://www.gradedchinesereaders.com/chinese-breeze).
+They helped me make the transition.